ka9q/ka9q-radio/docs/ka9q-radio-2.md

 Supported Hardware
 ------------------

-Five devices are currently supported in *ka9q-radio*:
+Six devices are currently supported in *ka9q-radio*:

 The following SDR front ends are currently supported: